Tongkat Ali is believed to provide many unique health benefits.

 Tongkat Ali is sometimes referred to as an adaptogen because it is believed to reduce the impact of stress (mental and physical).

-Although the anti-anxiety/anti-stress benefits remain under-researched relative to the benefits pertaining to sexual health, there have been a few studies, the results of which have been pretty encouraging.
+Although the anti-anxiety/anti-stress benefits remain under-researched, there have been a few studies and the results have been pretty encouraging.

-There hasn’t been much human research in this area, but in one study, subjects taking Tongkat Ali reported feeling less stressed an anxious.
+There hasn’t been much human research in this area, but in one study, subjects taking Tongkat Ali reported feeling less stressed and anxious.

 This study also measured stress hormone levels and found that Tongkat Ali supplementation significantly reduced Cortisol.

-Cortisol, often referred to as “the stress hormone”, is a hormone secreted in response to stress.
-It is an important component of the stress response, but can cause harm if chronically elevated for too long.
+Cortisol, often referred to as “the stress hormone”, is a hormone secreted in response to, you guessed it, stress.
+It is a vital component of the stress response, but can cause health issues if chronically elevated for too long.

 Tongkat Ali And Muscle Building